swalkerhppr/elixir-io_tty/README.md

 # elixir-io_tty

-Elixir module to handle key presses from the terminal in elixir.
+Elixir module to handle key presses from the terminal in elixir when using gets.
 It uses tty_sl to handle input.

-THIS MODULE IS STILL IN DEVELOPMENT
+If you find any bugs or have feature requests, I am open to pull requests or let me know and I can look into it.

 ## Usage

-Add `:io_tty, git: "https://github.com/swalker90/elixir-io_tty.git" ` to your deps in mix.exs
+Add `:io_tty, git: "https://github.com/swalker90/elixir-io_tty.git" tag: "v0.1` to your deps in mix.exs
 For command line applications using escript add `emu_args: "-elixir ansi_enabled true -noinput"` to your escript definition.

 To enable forward and back keys in your application configuration add `worker(IOTty, [])` to your application children and use IOTty.gets to get strings.
-This will load default callbacks on each key to make it so that forward and back keys work.
+This will load default callbacks to handle each key when doing a IOTty.gets to make it so that forward, back, end and home keys work like a cli aplication.

 There are 3 modes to use this module:

-  - default -- use worker(IOTty, []) to start.
+  - default -- use worker(IOTty, []).
 Enables the use of left and right arrow keys
-  - debug -- use worker(IOTty, [:debug]) to start.
+  - debug -- use worker(IOTty, [:debug]).
 Shows the key values that are pressed.
   - custom -- use worker(IOTty, [my_func_callback_map]).
 Defines a custom behaviour using callbacks.
 See below.

+Only gets and puts are implemented.

+Trying to use it while in an IEX session will give errors, because it is already using tty_sl to handle input/output.
+This module provides the functionality to use tty_sl outside of IEX.

 ## Callbacks